AI in the UGC loop, part 3, moderation: the layer most teams skip

 - Quality signals: vertical-only, low-light, unstable handheld footage that looks bad on a PDP regardless of legality.

-A profanity filter catches one of those.
-The rest need vision, language understanding and brand context.
-That is the AI part.
-But the AI alone is not enough, what makes a moderation programme work is the queue model around it.
+A profanity filter catches exactly one item on that list.
+The rest need vision, language understanding and brand context, which is the AI part.
+That context starts upstream at tagging: the machine-readable layer described in AI content tagging for UGC is what lets the moderation model reason about what is in the frame.
+The AI on its own is not enough though.
+What makes a moderation programme actually work is the queue model wrapped around it.

 The three-tier moderation queue

-The single biggest mistake brands make is treating moderation as binary: approved or rejected.
-Real moderation is three-tier, because the cost of a wrong decision differs wildly across categories.
+The biggest mistake brands make is treating moderation as binary: approved or rejected.
+Real moderation runs three tiers, because the cost of a wrong call differs wildly from one category to the next.

 Tier 1, hard auto-reject

-The unambiguous stuff: clear profanity, faces of minors, high-confidence competitor logos, copyrighted music with a strike.
-The model rejects, the asset never reaches a human, and the creator gets a polite templated rejection with the reason.
-No human time spent.
+The unambiguous stuff lives here: clear profanity, faces of minors, high-confidence competitor logos, copyrighted music with a strike.
+The model rejects it, the asset never reaches a human, and the creator gets a polite templated note with the reason.
+Zero human time spent.

 Tier 2, soft flag, human review

-The grey area: "probably a minor, low confidence", "possible competitor product, partial occlusion", "claim language that might be regulated".
-This is where human judgement matters, and where the AI’s job is to surface the asset with the specific concern timestamped, so the reviewer is not re-watching the whole clip hunting for what is wrong.
-A good Tier 2 review is 30 to 60 seconds.
+The grey area is where the work is: "probably a minor, low confidence", "possible competitor product, partial occlusion", "claim language that might be regulated".
+Human judgement decides these, and the AI’s job is to surface the asset with the specific concern timestamped, so the reviewer is not re-watching the whole clip hunting for the problem.
+A good Tier 2 review takes 30 to 60 seconds.

 Tier 3, auto-approve, sample audit

 The clean stuff goes live.
-But, and this is the tier most brands forget, you still sample 5 to 10% of Tier 3 for a weekly human audit.
-Not to catch escapes, but to catch model drift before it becomes a problem.
+The tier most brands forget is the audit on top of it: you still sample 5 to 10% of Tier 3 for a weekly human check.
+Not to catch escapes, but to catch model drift before it turns into a pattern of them.

 50–70%